chase-slept/chase-blog/_drafts/new-post.md

 ## Execute the Plan

-Some assumptions before we continue: devices are installed and configured, the local network is configured and functional, services are installed and configured--everything is 'working' locally.
+Some assumptions before we continue: devices are installed and configured, the local network is configured and functional, services are installed and configured---everything is 'working' locally.
 This took a couple weeks of tinkering in my case, as I had new and unfamiliar network equipment, makeshift servers, and even a Raspberry Pi to learn how to use and configure.
 Everyone has different network conditions so the intial setup will vary, but the goal here is for our home network to route traffic across our local devices/services without much trouble before moving on.
+We'll add a few static routes as we set up our tunnel; how to accomplish this will probably depend upon your specific network equipment, but I'll provide some examples when we get there.
+Most of the routing on my network is handled by the Edgerouter X, but you could accomplish this in many different ways, including with most common name-brand routers.

 ### Configure Domain Name